Chad Muma: Indianapolis Colts

+New England Patriots

+On December 16, 2025, Muma was signed to the active roster of the New England Patriots from the Colts' practice squad.

+On August 30, 2026, Muma was released by the Patriots.

 Personal life

 Muma's father, Ty Muma, and his maternal grandfather, Rick Desmarais, also played college football at Wyoming.
 Chad's younger sister Payton played basketball at Gonzaga University from 2021–24 before transferring to the Wyoming Cowgirls basketball team.
 Chad's younger brother Jaxon plays football at the University of Sioux Falls.

-Chad Muma got engaged to his longtime girlfriend, Alyssa Huey, on May 28, 2023, in Saint Augustine, Florida.
+Muma got engaged to his longtime girlfriend, Alyssa Huey, on May 28, 2023, in Saint Augustine, Florida.
 Together they own a Goldendoodle named Ollie.

-During Chad Muma's childhood, he learned how to play piano.
-In one specific case, during a school event, Chad Muma performed "Great Balls of Fire" by Jerry Lee Lewis.
+During Muma's childhood, he learned how to play piano.
+In one specific case, during a school event, he performed "Great Balls of Fire" by Jerry Lee Lewis.

-During mid-April 2017, Chad Muma's Subaru Outback was stolen when he left the keys in the car.
+During mid-April 2017, Muma's Subaru Outback was stolen when he left the keys in the car.
 It was later found by police with his jersey and chest pads still inside.

-In multiple short interviews done by the Jacksonville Jaguars media team, it has been revealed that Chad Muma's top song in 2023 was get him back! by Olivia Rodrigo.
-He also told the media team that he listens to Adele.
-In a player interview, he revealed his pregame song is "In the Air Tonight" by Phil Collins.